max-models/slides/107-code-2024/README.md

 _For Web Directions Code.
 This is a sort-of transcript plus my notes for the talk._

-ello everyone!
+Hello everyone!
 It's really nice to be here at Web Directions Code in person again.
 The last time I was in Melbourne for this was 2018, so yeah, it's been a while.
 And I said it before yesterday, but I'll say it again, as a child of the tropics, I love this frigid weather.
 The tropics are frustratingly hot and humid right now.

 I currently work at the Interledger Foundation.
 In a nutshell, we are developing a new protocol to enable an interoperable global payments network.
 If any of those words mean anything to you and you'd like to find out more, happy to have a chat later.
 Or just talk to me about CSS, I'd love that too.